Buchaille Etive Mor |

 We crossed the wooden bridge and walked into Coire na Tulaich.
 Looking at the head wall plastered with snow we decided to climb the buttress to the right but after ten minutes we came across pillows of ice.
 We contoured back round to the corrie and followed the path until it too became impassable with ice.
 It was time for crampons and ice axes.
 There was a party of four well ahead and they were roping up for the steep section leading to the col at the head of the corrie.
 From 600 metres we were climbing the snow slopes which were becoming ever steeper, we veered to the right to avoid the roped party but seemed to have inadvertently selected the steepest gully.

-The walk out is on a good footpath alongside the river Coupall; we made good time as it started to snow or whatever you call micro hail.
-The thought of reaching the A82 was unusually appealing although the last kilometre walking alongside the road made me angry at the littering habits of the motorist.
+The walkout is on a good footpath alongside the river Coupall; we made good time as it started to snow or whatever you call micro hail.
+The thought of reaching the A82 was unusually appealing although the last kilometre of walking alongside the road made me angry at the littering habits of the motorist.
 Maybe it is just my prejudice but coke bottles and cigarette packets seemed to predominate.
-We were back at the car by 5pm after a classic winter outing and I was home for 6:30pm.
+We were back at the car by 5pm after a classic winter outing and the birthday boy was back home at 6:30pm.

 Bidean, Buchaille Etive Beag and Mamores from Stob na Broige